SalesforceCommerceCloud/raml-toolkit/README.md

      Directory mode compares all the files in two directories and determines if there are any differences.

   In ruleset and diff-only mode, the arguments must be API specification (RAML) files.
-  In directory mode, the arguments must be API configuration (JSON) files.
+  In directory mode, the arguments must be directories containing API specification (RAML) files.

   Exit statuses:
      0 - No breaking changes (ruleset mode) or no differences (diff-only / directory)